Fighters Megamix: Gameplay

 Each track consists of six fights against currently available characters followed by a final battle against a hidden character.
 Once the first four tracks are completed, the next three become unlocked.
 After beating those, the next track (bosses) becomes unlocked, and then the final (bonus).

 The player has the option of switching play type between Fighting Vipers and Virtua Fighter, which causes the characters to fight in either the walled arenas of the former or the open arenas of the latter and use the basic fighting style of the corresponding game.
 The default is Fighting Vipers.

-The default cast of characters consists of the entire cast from Virtua Fighter 2 and Fighting Vipers, as well as Kuma-Chan, a bear mascot in a hat that has no points of articulation.
+The default cast of characters consists of the entire cast from Virtua Fighter 2 and Fighting Vipers, as well as Kumachan, a bear mascot in a hat that has no points of articulation.
 The Virtua Fighter 2 characters have some (but not all) of their new moves from Virtua Fighter 3 added.
 The announcer is also the same as in Virtua Fighter 3.
 The Fighting Vipers characters still have their armor from that game, and the Virtua Fighter 2 characters accordingly have new moves for breaking armor.